Aces out: Sale, Kershaw chased early in Series opener

 But this is the pitcher's game of the present, and it seems the future.

+"Everybody is taking the ball at any time," said Boston Nathan Eovaldi, a usual starter who pitched a perfect eighth inning.
+"You might be going out there for multiple innings.
+It might just be one hitter.
+You've just got to be ready to go."

-This was just the 26th Series game in which both starters failed to get an out in the seventh, the second in a row after the Dodgers' Yu Darvish exited in the second inning in Game 7 last year and Houston's Lance McCullers Jr. departed in the third.
+It was the 26th Series game in which both starters failed to get an out in the fifth and the second in a row after the Dodgers' Yu Darvish exited in the second inning in Game 7 last year and Houston's Lance McCullers Jr. departed in the third.
 Before now, the only back-to-back double short outings were by Brooklyn and the Yankees all the way back in the Games 6 and 7 of 1947.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports